 The Moon is one of the most mysterious Tarot cards.
-Just like the Hanged Man, its signification is often debated.
+Like the Hanged Man, its meaning is often at the heart of debates.

 Since Tarot’s origins are to be found in the Middle Ages and the Moon speaks of feminine powers and energy, it’s easy to understand why this card is often associated with black magic.